The Debt Burden:

 The pandemic and the resulting collapse in economic activity significantly increased the risk of debt distress in many countries, especially the poorest ones.
 A number of initiatives, notably the G20 debt relief for the world’s poorest countries, were unveiled to avert instances where servicing existing debt would compound and constrain those countries’ response to the crisis.
-As the debt position of many countries and its long-term sustainability were been extensively scrutinized – and debt premia increased as a result – the importance of assessing the real need to incur new debts and to improve transparency in sovereign borrowing also increased.
-Recent debt scandals confirm that debts were sometimes wrongly incurred, or their purpose is not the appropriate one.
+As many countries debt positions and long-term sustainability were being extensively scrutinized – and debt premia increased as a result – the importance of assessing the real need to incur new debts and to improve transparency in sovereign borrowing also increased.
+Recent debt scandals confirm that debts were some debts have been incurred wrongly or for inappropriate purposes.

 Legal Training Program.
 (Virtual)

 October 19-22, 2020